GNU-Ymir/Documentations/primitives/variables.md

 be given in the chapter about function bodies, in [Functions](https://gnu-ymir.github.io/Documentations/primitives/functions.html).

-Two variable with the same name cannot be declared in colliding scopes, that is to say, if a variable is declared with a name of a variable currently alive in the current scope, a shadowing error will be raised.
+Two variables with the same name cannot be declared in colliding scopes, that is to say, if a variable is declared with a name of a variable currently alive in the current scope, a shadowing error will be raised.